Apidcloud/RecorderTest/README.md

 It is also possible to run the WebGL build in **no-gpu** scenarios (e.g., a server).
 To do so, just uncomment `--disable-gpu` within `WebGl/main.js`.

-### Video Rendering
+### Video (with audio) Rendering

-After getting the images (either locally or remotely), it is possible to render them to video (e.g., `.mp4`) through something like **ffpmeg**.
+After getting the images and audio (either locally or remotely), it is possible to render them to video (e.g., `.mp4`) through something like **ffpmeg**.

 An example of that, for standalone builds, is to `cd` to `Build/ScreenRecorder` and finally run:

-`ffmpeg -r 30 -f image2 -s 1920x1080 -i frame%04d.bmp -vcodec libx264 -crf 25  -pix_fmt yuv420p video.mp4`
+`ffmpeg -r 30 -f image2 -s 1920x1080 -i frame%04d.bmp  -i audio_output.wav -shortest -vcodec libx264 -crf 25  -pix_fmt yuv420p _video.mp4`

+By default, the name of the (presumably longer) audio file will be `audio_output.wav`.
+The video is cutoff when the images/frames end through the flag `-shortest` to make sure the audio matches correctly.